centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 You should look for available OIDs using the `snmpwalk` utility and modify the check command to use the available ones.

-The interfaces bandwidth and status monitoring is a textbook case: the Plugin default behavior uses the ifName OID to build its cache.
+The interfaces' bandwidth and status monitoring is a textbook case: the Plugin default behavior uses the ifName OID to build its cache.
 If it cannot find it then you run into this error.